dgatf/sct101ctm/README.md

 `nmcli d wifi connect <wifiSSID> password <wifiPassword>`

-When installing it is recommended the option that deletes the entire SSD as it is only 32GB, barely enough for dual boot, altohugh is doable (not covered here)
+It is recommended the installation option that deletes the entire SSD as it is only 32GB, barely enough for dual boot, altohugh is doable (not covered here)

 ## Fix pointer rotation